Jump to:

 Cooling Systems: Liquid Nitrogen (LN2) and Carbon Dioxide (CO2) Boosts

-CO2 can lower the chamber's internal temperature rapidly to -75 to -80°C (-103 to -112°F) while LN2 can quickly lower temperatures to a cryogenic temperature of -185°C (-300°F).
-LN2 and CO2 boost kits for mechanical refrigeration systems will rapidly decrease the total time to cool down and are often used to cool your product under test rapidly.
-If you plan to use liquid gas for continuous cooling, you will want a facility line to an outside storage supply as the test chamber will consume a large amount of coolant.
-Liquid cooling systems can also act as back-up to the mechanical refrigeration system if it fails.
+CO2 can lower the chamber's internal temperature rapidly to -70 to -80°C (-94°F to -112°F), while LN2 can quickly lower temperatures to a cryogenic temperature of -185°C (-300°F).
+LN2 and CO2 boost kits for mechanical refrigeration systems will rapidly decrease the total time to cool down and are often used to rapidly cool your product under test.
+If you plan to use liquid gas for continuous cooling, you will want a facility line to an outside storage supply, as the test chamber will consume a large amount of coolant.
+Liquid cooling systems can also act as a backup to mechanical refrigeration systems if they fail.

 Environmental Safety

-Today, environmentally friendly hydrofluorocarbons (HFC) refrigerant and chlorofluorocarbon-free (CFC-free) insulation are utilized by most reputable test chamber manufacturers.
-Check with your manufacturer, though, as the use of environmentally-friendly chemicals is not a requirement, and moving toward these refrigerants aligns with the UNFCCC Paris Agreement to address climate change.
+Today, most reputable test chamber manufacturers utilize environmentally friendly hydrofluorocarbon (HFC) refrigerant and chlorofluorocarbon-free (CFC-free) insulation.
+Check with your manufacturer, though, as using environmentally friendly chemicals is not required, and moving toward these refrigerants aligns with the UNFCCC Paris Agreement to address climate change.
 Occasionally, compressors will need to be "recharged."
-If your facility is located in a rural area, check that the refrigerants you will need are available.
+If your facility is in a rural area, check that the refrigerants you need are available.

 Temperature Change Rate

-Temperature cycling is a method used for accelerated life and stress testing, and HALT and HASS tests.
+Temperature cycling is a method used for accelerated life and stress testing, as well as HALT and HASS tests.
 Therefore, the temperature change rate of an environmental test chamber will be significant when determining which test chamber to purchase.

 Variables that affect the pull-down and ramp-up rates include the workspace size, ambient room temperature, clearance around the chamber, temperature range, relative humidity, and power of its heating and refrigeration systems.

-Typically, the larger the chamber, and the more extreme the temperature range, the longer it will take the workspace to reach the maximum (ramp-up) or minimum (pull-down) temperature.
+Typically, the larger the chamber, and the more extreme the temperature range, the longer the workspace will take to reach the maximum (ramp-up) or minimum (pull-down) temperature.

 Usually, more powerful heating and refrigeration systems will be used for larger chambers to keep these larger chambers' change rates consistent with smaller test chambers within the same series.

 Another factor that can affect the pull-down rate is whether the refrigeration system is water- or air-cooled.
-Water-cooled systems typically will lower temperatures faster when compared to air-cooled systems of the same size.
+Water-cooled systems of the same size typically lower temperatures faster than air-cooled systems of the same size.

 Depending on the temperature range and workspace size, some chambers will take up to two hours to reach the maximum temperature.
 For example, eight-cubic-foot test chambers can take up to two hours to get to 538°C (1000°F), while workspaces smaller will take about one hour.